THE BEST RAINY DAY ACTIVITIES IN BARCELONA

 Looking for free rainy day activities?
 If you aren’t scared that it’s raining in Barcelona, the Gothic Quarter has a mysterious and romantic feel under the rain.
 No crowds, and water pouring off the gargoyles.
 My favorite streets are those around the Cathedral and in Plaça del Rei, down Lledó street and over to the Born district to explore the alleys around Santa Maria del Mar.

 And now a little reward for having survived a rainy day: a comforting cup of thick hot chocolate!
 (TIP: that’s the must-do of all the rainy day activities for families!).
 Spanish hot chocolate is really thick, you can’t really “drink” it: eat it with a little spoon or dip some delicious churros on it.
-The best chocolate places in town are in Petritxol street.
+The best chocolate places in Barcelona are in Petritxol street.
 So head there and enjoy!
 And for an extra sweet touch, order a “suís” (pronounced as Swiss) and they’ll top it with whipped cream.
 Yummy!